MeanderingProgrammer/render-markdown.nvim/README.md

     bullets = { '●', '○', '◆', '◇' },
     -- Character that will replace the > at the start of block quotes quote = '┃',
+    -- Character to use for the horizontal rule dash = '—',
     -- See :h 'conceallevel' for more information about meaning of values conceal = {
         -- conceallevel used for buffer when not being rendered, get user setting